JakSulin/Invest-Tracker/README.md

 6) Storing the calculated data in the database
 7) Presenting basic charts.

+## Demo Video

+Explore the functionality of Invest-Tracker by watching demo video wich is part of repository [Invest_tracker_gui.mp4].
+This brief presentation provides an overview of the application's features.

 ## Modules:
 - `csv`: Module for reading and writing CSV files.
 - `sqlite3`: Module for interacting with SQLite database.